pingcap/docs-cn/dev/reference/transactions/transaction-isolation.md

 select * from t1;               |               select * from t1;
 update t1 set id=id+1;          |               update t1 set id=id+1;
 commit;                         |
-                                |               commit; -- roll back and retry atutomatically
+                                |               commit; -- the transaction commit fails and rolls back
 ```

 ### Difference between TiDB and ANSI Repeatable Read

 The Repeatable Read isolation level in TiDB differs from ANSI Repeatable Read isolation level, though they sharing the same name.
-According to the standard described in the [A Critique of ANSI SQL Isolation Levels](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-95-51.pdf) paper, TiDB implements the snapshot isolation level, and it does not allow phantom reads but allows write skews.
+According to the standard described in the [A Critique of ANSI SQL Isolation Levels](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-95-51.pdf) paper, TiDB implements the Snapshot Isolation (SI) level.
+This isolation level does not allow strict phantom reads (A3) but allows broad phantom reads (P3) and write skews.
 In contrast, the ANSI Repeatable Read isolation level allows phantom reads but does not allow write skews.

 ### Difference between TiDB and MySQL Repeatable Read